CN-UPB/placement-emulation/README.md

 Lead developers: Stefan Schneider and Manuel Peuster

-For questions or support, please use GitHub's issue system.
+For questions or support, please use [GitHub's issue system](https://github.com/CN-UPB/placement-emulation/issues).
+Please also consider the additional information on the [wiki pages](https://github.com/CN-UPB/placement-emulation/wiki).